cyberglot/wenkokke.github.io/posts/drafts/2020-12-24-a-tale-of-three-constructed-languages.md

 twitter: true
 ---

 Today, we’re gonna talk about *conlangs*!
 Conlang is short for *constructed language*.
 There’s a bunch of famous conlangs.
 [Esperanto][esperanto] is probably the most famous of the idealistic “let’s unite the world” conlangs—it’s pretty old, going back to the late 1870s.
-In the 1930s, some dude named Jerry Tolkien published a whole series of fantasy novels just to popularise [[z$5h#]{.font-tengwar}][quenya][^quenya] and his other conlangs, an effort we can say was at least passably successful.
+In the 1930s, some dude named Jerry Tolkien published a whole series of fantasy novels just to popularise [[z$5h#]{.font-tengwar name="quenya"}][quenya][^quenya] and his other conlangs, an effort we can say was at least passably successful.
 In recent decades, we got [tlhIngan Hol][klingon], [lekh dothraki][dothraki] and [Valyrio udrir][valyrian], each of which now have communities of speakers formed around them.
 Heck, two of those even got their’s own [DuoLingo][klingon-duolingo] [course][valyrian-duolingo]![^ads] Unfortunately, one thing all these languages share is that they were created by dudes…

 <!--more-->